moseskarunia/arculus-auth-widgets/README.md

 ![Generic Rounded Button](graphics/generic_rounded.png)

 And since they are basically a `ElevatedButton`, they will adapt to your `ElevatedButtonThemeData` in your root `ThemeData`.
 For example, I can modify the style of the button to be rounded with `elevatedButtonTheme`'s shape like below.
-(See the rounded google dark button with that nice circular white background? 😉)
+(See the rounded google dark button with that nice circular white background?
+Yep.
+It's automatically applied if you make your `ElevatedButton` theme rounded 😉)

 ```dart
 class MyApp extends StatelessWidget {